millerscout/rb760igs-adblocker/README.md

 ```

 ### Common Issues:
-1. **"Content length: 0 characters"** - File encoding issue (should be fixed with ASCII encoding)
+1. **"Control file not found"** - Check internet connectivity and GitHub access
 2. **Download fails** - Check internet connectivity and DNS
-3. **Memory errors** - Router may need more available memory
+3. **Chunk skipped** - Non-critical, script continues with other chunks
+4. **"Already up to date"** - No new chunks available, working as expected

 ## Manual Setup

-If automatic download fails, you can manually upload `adblock-clean.txt` to your router and the script will use the local file.
+The script automatically downloads all needed files.
+No manual file uploads are required.

 ## License